Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Organization of Appendices

 \section{Organization of Appendices}

 The appendices are organized as follows.
 In Appendix \ref{sec:technical_details}, we show the technical details on the proof of Lemmas \ref{lemma:gradient_advanced}, \ref{lm:properties_of_inverse_expectation_estimation}, \ref{lm:switch_transformation_projection}, \ref{lemma:verify_x_wedge_xi}, the second moment of the gradient estimators in MSG, and the auxiliary results related to stationary convergence of RSG.
 In Appendix \ref{sec:proof_of_RSG}, we demonstrate the analysis of the global convergence of RSG.
-In Appendix \ref{sec:proof_of_msg}, we demonstrate the analysis of global convergence of MSG.
-In Appendix \ref{sec:sgd_u}, we discuss the detailed construction of SAA+SG method, which builds a empirical convex reformulation via SAA and solves the empirical convex reformulation via SGD, and the sample and gradient complexities of SAA+SG.
+In Appendix \ref{sec:proof_of_msg}, we demonstrate the analysis of the global convergence of MSG.
+In Appendix \ref{appendix:discussion_on_assupmtions}, we discuss the conditions required for operations management applications to ensure that the assumptions needed by the global convergence results of RSG and MSG.
+We also discuss situations when certain assumptions do not hold and what happens to the practical performance of the proposed algorithm.
+In Appendix \ref{sec:sgd_u}, we discuss the detailed construction of SAA+SG method, which builds an empirical convex reformulation via SAA and solves the empirical convex reformulation via SGD, and the sample and gradient complexities of SAA+SG.
+In Appendix \ref{appendix:application_ATO}, we give a model formulation of assemble-to-order systems as a special case of our nonconvex optimization problem.
 In Appendix \ref{sec:appendix_NRM_alg}, we further discuss the details of the NRM problem given in Section \ref{sec:application}, including the modeling of the passenger NRM, concavity of the NRM models, computing the stochastic gradient of $f$ in NRM problems, and discussions about integer booking limits and Poisson show-ups in NRM problems.
-In Appendix \ref{appendix:numerics}, we discussed details in the numerical implementation and demonstrate the full numerical results.
+In Appendix \ref{appendix:numerics}, we discussed details of the numerical implementation and demonstrate the full numerical results.